threefoldtech/zos/docs/upgrade/readme.md

 The run mode defines which flist the node is going to use to boot.
 Run mode can be specified by passing `runmode=<mode>` to the kernel boot params.
 Currently we have those different run modes.

 - dev: ephemeral network only setup to develop and test new features.
 Can be created and reset at anytime
-- test: Mostly stable feature that needs to be tested at scale, allow preview and test of new features.
-Always the latest greatest.
+- test: Mostly stable features that need to be tested at scale, allow preview and test of new features.
+Always the latest and greatest.
 This network can be reset sometimes, but should be relatively stable.
 - prod: Released of stable version.
 Used to run the real grid with real money.
 Cannot be reset ever.
 Only stable and battle tested feature reach this level.